zhangzj1209/MLMSA/README.md

-# Analysis and Association of Vehicle Signals in Multi-stations Seismic Data Based on Artificial Intelligence
+# Analysis of Vehicle Signals in Multi-stations Seismic Data Based on Artificial Intelligence

 **Copyright (c) 2022 Zhengjie Zhang (zhangzhengjie@mail.ustc.edu.cn)**

+***Description:***
+- This is the first part of the subject **Analysis and association of vehicle signals in multi-station seismic data based on artificial intelligence**.
+- The second part of the subject belongs to the content of using convolutional neural networks to associate seismic signals.
+At present, the code is still being sorted out and has not been made public.

 Limited by the system, this file package only uploads partial data.